 The results of this study indicate that extracts of E. angustifolia root, either alone or in combination, do not have clinically significant effects on infection with a rhinovirus or on the clinical illness that results from it.

-So, once again, we have data from high quality journals that there is a lack of evidence that Echinacea have any important effect on the common cold.
+So, once again, we have research published in high quality journals that show that there is no evidence that Echinacea have any important effect on the common cold.
 Of course, I’ve heard dozens of anecdotal comments along the line of “my wife’s brother’s barber’s cousin” got over the cold after taking it.
 Well, that’s an anecdote, and, repeat after me, anecdotes don’t equal data.

 Amusingly, Echinacea’s modern-day use as a cold remedy dates to the 1960’s when a Swiss herbal supplement maker who, during a trip to South Dakota in the 1960s, was erroneously told echinacea was used for cold prevention by Native American tribes who lived in the area.
+They did no such thing.
 In other words, its current use wasn’t even based on a myth or some legend, but on a mistake.

 The history of using vitamin C to treat the common cold traces back to Linus Pauling‘s 1970 book, Vitamin C and the Common Cold.
 That book set off a huge run on vitamin C, which became the go-to supplement for those who wanted to prevent or treat colds.
 A few years later, Pauling updated the book to claim that it also was good for the flu.